Transport in China: Motor vehicles

 During the war with Japan, in the 1930s, China built many roads, the most famous of which is the Burma Road that leads southwest from Kunming to the city of Lashio.
 Since it came into power, the Communist government initiated a large effort into building highways that extend across China and beyond its borders.

 Today, China is linked by an evolving network of highways (China National Highways) and expressways (Expressways of China).
 In the past few years, China has been rapidly developing its road network.

 Between 1990 and 2003, the total length of urban roads in China more than doubled; increasing from 95,000 to 208,000 kilometers of roads during that period.
 Similarly, during the same period of time, the total area allocated to roads more than tripled; from 892 million square meters in 1990, to 3,156.5 million square meters in 2003.
 China National Highways stretch to all four corners of mainland China.
 Expressways reach the same destinations as China National Highways, except for the rugged terrain of Tibet.
 An expressway link is already at the planning stage.

 Highways (totaling 130,000 km) were critical to China's economic growth as it worked to mitigate a poor distribution network and authorities sought to spur economic activity directly.
 The highway and road systems carried nearly 11.6 billion tons of freight and 769.6 trillion passenger/kilometers in 2003.

 The importance of highways and motor vehicles, which carry 13.5% of cargo and 49.1% of passengers, was growing rapidly in the mid-2000s.
 Automobile usage has increased significantly in urban areas as incomes rise.
-However, car ownership is still low in comparison to the other members of the BRIC group of countries, being exceeded by Russia and Brazil.
+However, as of 2009, car ownership was still low in comparison to the other members of the BRIC group of countries, being exceeded by Russia and Brazil.
 Indeed, the rate of car ownership in China is only expected to meet the 1960s level of car ownership of some developed countries in 2015.